tetracorp/tokimeki-memorial/docs/_posts/2021-01-26-shiori-birthday.md

 ### Invalid dates

 You can't set either the player or Shiori's birthday to Feb 29.
-While 1996 is a leap year, the game won't let you have only one birthday in the entire game.
+While 1996 is a leap year, the game won't let you select that.
+Perhaps the developers thought it would be unfair to have one birthday in the entire game.

 Naturally, you can't set either birthday to invalid dates (Feb 30, Feb 31, Apr 31, Jun 31, Sep 31, or Nov 31).
 If you try, it will automatically set it to the